usnistgov/dioptra/docs/source/how-to/creating-a-queue.rst

 In Dioptra, jobs are submitted to queues, which represent a computing environment.
 This guide assumes that Dioptra is already installed and is accessible through the web browser, and that the user is logged in.
+It also assumes that a worker container is running / available as part of the deployment.

 1. On the Dioptra Web UI, navigate to the **Queues** tab.